 There are plenty of destinations dotted across the globe that have shaped the lives of the Royal Family – but, of course, no city more so than London.
 That said, the UK is brimming with places with Royal significance, from William and Kate meeting at St. Andrews University, to the late Queen’s unwavering love for Balmoral Castle, to Harry and Meghan’s wedding reception at Frogmore House in Windsor.
 If you’d like to learn more about the Royals and their favourite places first hand, a Royal tour is the way to go.
 Here is the C&TH pick of Royal tours worth checking out.

-Royal Tours That Are Worth Checking Out In The UK
+Best Royal Tours In The UK

 Best For: A Week-Long Trip